COS301-SE-2026/ConsultIQ/README.md

 # ConsultIQ

-## Project Description
+**Team TROOS: ConsultIQ - A consultancy platform built to match the right consultants to the right projects.**

+### What is ConsultIQ?
-ConsultIQ is a consultancy platform that is built to match the right consultants to the right projects.
-Using a configurable fit-scoring engine weighting skills, availability, location, and cost-to-company the platform surfaces a ranked shortlist of the right candidates for the job followed by a transparent breakdown of each candidate's score.
+ConsultIQ is an intelligent matching platform designed for consultancy firms.
+Using a configurable fit-scoring engine that weighs skills, availability, location, and cost-to-company, the platform surfaces a ranked shortlist of the ideal candidates for any given job.
+This is followed by a transparent breakdown of each candidate's score, taking the guesswork out of resource allocation.

 <div align="center">
   <!-- (c) Requirements Badge -->